microcompiler/bridgetek/README.md

 * Run (F5)
  > Stepping over/in/out, restarting, and changing breakpoints can be done by first pressing the “pause” (F6) button at the top the screen.
 When done debugging, simply stop (Shift+F5) the debugger.
 * Teriminate Tasks -> ft32:bridge (Alt+Ctrl+T)

+<span class="tips">**Tip:** You can use the Debug Console to interact with functionality the UI does not expose via GDB.
+For example, to see the registers, type `-exec info all-registers`.</span>

 ### Contributions
 Contributions to this project are always welcome.